21st Century Wire

 The rest of the story is where things really get dicey for Andrew.
 Upon entry, Mexican border officers stopped him for a cursory chat and then decided to search his vehicle at a secondary station a few yards further inside Mexican customs.
 In his truck were three firearms in the cab: a .45 caliber pistol, an AR-15 and a 12-gauge shotgun – all legally registered to him.
-According to Alejandro González Guilbot, a Mexican customs officer at the Tijuana-San Ysidro border, as relayed by Vice Magazine, the firearms found were loaded and not locked and stored away as per the California penal code on transportation of firearms.
+According to Alejandro González Guilbot, a Mexican customs officer at the Tijuana-San Ysidro border, as relayed by Vice Magazine (an HBO media outlet) the firearms found were loaded and not locked and stored away as per the California penal code on transportation of firearms.
 “They were all just wrapped in his belongings — clothes, a blanket,” the official said.
 The rifle was found behind the driver’s seat, the shotgun on the passenger seat, and the pistol was in the driver-side door pocket, along with several cartridges.
 “They were all loaded… and ready to fire,” Gonzalez said.
 The same version of events was also given in a public statement by the Mexican Attorney General, and no doubt, the facts will eventually be flushed out one way or another.
 Unfortunately, this part of the story was omitted throughout most of the initial US media blitz led by “legal expert” Greta Van Susteran and FOX News, and these and other details may be seized on by more liberal-leaning media outlets like MSNBC, later in this story, before or after Andrew is eventually released from Mexican custody (when– still anyone’s guess).

 A number of liberal-leaning media outlets had jumped on the angle that Andrew ‘didn’t tell the truth’ when apprehended by Mexican police and that his story did not add-up due to the fact that he was being ‘coached’ by his attorney early on.
 For anyone naive enough to make this argument, ‘being coached’, or told to bend the truth in order to get off with a lighter sentence is in fact (and unfortunately) an hourly occurrence in any courtroom in the world.
 Lawyers are experts in lying and cheating justice (we have enough of them in Washington now to prove that).
 That’s what lawyers get paid to do, and if they advise you badly, then you fire them – and Andrew Tahmooressi has since fired his.

 Unlike many other thousands making their way in and out at that time, Tahmooressi was not on a tequila sunrise mission, nor was he a flaky student on spring break.
 He is a decorated Marine who served two tours in Afghanistan.
 Although this counts for very little in the eyes of the current White House, you can’t escape the reality that it does count for a lot across for a country whose sense of patriotism has been repeatedly kicked in the teeth by a series of military-related scandals attributed to the Obama White House – the VA scandal, Benghazi, arming known Islamic foreign terrorist fighters in Syria and swapping 5 Taliban terrorists for alleged Army P.O.W.
-Bowe Bergdahl – who many of his own military colleagues believe was working for the other side (a story that GMN broke on the air from Bundy Ranch), and done without the consent of Congress.
+Bowe Bergdahl – who many of his own military colleagues believe was working for the other side (a story that broke on the air from Bundy Ranch), and done without the consent of Congress.
 Such political grievances are exactly why Andrew Tahmooressi’s story has been elevated to national status.
-While on the road, the GMN road tour was approached by hundreds of Americans who were openly pissed off and feel alienated from the arrogance and evasiveness of the current White House regime.
+While on the road, the GMN rural journey was approached by hundreds of Americans who were openly pissed off and feel alienated from the arrogance and evasiveness of the current White House regime.
 This is a reality which cannot be ignored, or written of in a Left vs. Right mud-slinging match.
 John Harrington echoed the general feeling by explaining, “He (Obama) says he doesn’t leave anyone behind.
 Well, he left four behind in Benghazi, and he’s leaving one behind here”.

 Meanwhile, the dominant political and social themes driving this story are as follows: